Brainhack-Proceedings-2015/Keshavan_HBM_BrainShapeVis/brainhack-report.md

 We have received very positive feedback for our efforts at the hackathon, and have since received several requests and encouragement to build this visualization out to accommodate other data besides shape information and to enable the visual evaluation of thousands of brains.
 We hope to continue this work with the help of others!

-# References
-[1] Klein, A., & Hirsch, J. (2005).
-Mindboggle: a scatterbrained approach to automate brain labeling.
-NeuroImage, 24(2), 261-280.
-Chicago.
-[2] Klein, A., & Tourville, J. (2012).
-101 labeled brain images and a consistent human cortical labeling protocol.
-Front.
-Neurosci 6.171, 10-3389.
-[3] Cipollini, B, Bartsch, H & Cottrell, G. (2015).
-Exploring the anatomy and genetics of cortical asymmetries in surface area and thickness.
-Society for Neuroscience, 2015.